-Frederick undertook pupillage at a leading civil law chambers where he gained extensive experience of clinical negligence cases.
-He regularly drafted statements of case and assisted supervisors in matters across a wide range of courts and tribunals.
+Frederick undertook pupillage at a leading civil law chambers before joining Doughty Street as a third-six pupil.
+During pupillage he gained experience of cases concerning clinical negligence, personal injury, product liability, inquests, and assisted supervisors in matters across a wide range of courts and tribunals.

-Before joining the Bar, Frederick worked for a number of organisations, including the Habeas Corpus Project.
-He also worked on a pro bono basis for the School Exclusion Project, acting as a legal lay representative for the parents of excluded pupils at hearings in front of school governors and independent review panels.
+Before joining the Bar, Frederick worked for a number of organisations, including the Habeas Corpus Project, where he advised on asylum claims of individuals who were left with mental and physical scars following persecution.
+He also represented claimants in the Social Security Tribunal for the Free Representation Unit, many of whom suffered from chronic medical conditions and disabilities.
+In addition, he worked on a pro bono basis for the School Exclusion Project, acting as a legal lay representative for the parents of excluded pupils at hearings in front of school governors and independent review panels.
 Frederick is currently the director of Lawyers Against the Repeal of the Human Rights Act (LARHRA), a campaign group comprised of legal academics and practitioners whose objective is to protect the HRA.

 Frederick spends his spare time making and eating hummus, ice skating, and singing folk music.

 Frederick has a growing clinical negligence practice covering a wide range of medical specialties and value, including up to multi-million pound claims.
 He is an experienced advocate, acting both as junior and leading counsel, and has considerable cross-over experience in the fields of personal injury, inquests, and costs.

 Frederick regularly represents vulnerable claimants and tries to combine a friendly, approachable manner with sensitivity towards them.
 He also has a busy paperwork practice which includes drafting pleadings, advices on liability, quantum procedure and tactics, schedules and counter-schedules.